-Applicants to this program must have either an undergraduate degree in Communication Disorders or an undergraduate degree in an unrelated discipline plus complete the following speech-language pathology prerequisites with a grade of B- or better: Anatomy and Physiology of Speech and Hearing Mechanisms, Phonetics (Transcription), Speech Science, Introduction to Audiology and Hearing Science, Language Development Across the Lifespan, Phonology and Language Disorders, Neurology of Human Communication, and Introduction to Clinical Practice.
-Students who have not successfully completed Speech Science, Neurology of Human Communication, and Introduction to Clinical Practice, may take them after admission to the graduate program; however, these courses must be taken for graduate credit.
+Applicants to this program must have either an undergraduate degree in Communication Sciences or Disorders or an undergraduate degree in an unrelated discipline Students who do not have a degree in Communication Sciences or Disorders may enter the program and take all of the undergraduate prerequisite courses prior to beginning the graduate level coursework.
+All students must complete the following with a grade of B- or better: Anatomy and Physiology of Speech and Hearing Mechanisms, Phonetics (Transcription), Speech Science, Introduction to Audiology and Hearing Science, Language Development Across the Lifespan, Phonology and Language Disorders, Neurology of Human Communication, Morphology and Syntax, and Introduction to Clinical Practice (or courses deemed comparable by the CSDS Graduate faculty).
+Students who have not successfully completed Speech Science, Neurology of Human Communication, or Introduction to Clinical Practice, may take them after admission to the graduate program; however, these courses must be taken for graduate credit.
+Introduction to Clinical Practice must be taken prior to enrollment in CSDS 580.
 In addition to the general admission requirements, applicants must have a 3.00 undergraduate GPA and have completed the general test of the Graduate Record Examination (GRE) within the last five years.
 Applicants who already hold a master's degree are exempt from the GRE requirement.
 Admission to the Communication Sciences and Disorders program is required to enroll in the graduate level courses.
+(The program is a full-time program.
+Longwood collaborates in the Distance Learning for Virginia Educating Speech-Language Pathologists [DLVE-SLP] which is a part-time program.
+The DLVE-SLP program does not accept students on an annual basis.
+For further information see http://dlve-slp.cisat.jmu.edu/.)